Photosynthesis system: How photosynthesis systems function

 The Liquid Crystal Display on the console displays measured and calculated data.
 The console may have a PC card slot.
-The stored data can be viewed on the LCD display, or sent to a PC.
+The stored data can be viewed on the LCD, or sent to a PC.
 Some photosynthesis systems allow communication over the internet using standard internet communication protocols.

 Modern photosynthetic systems may also be designed to measure leaf temperature, chamber air temperature, PAR (photosynthetically active radiation), and atmospheric pressure.
 These systems may calculate water use efficiency (A/E), stomatal conductance (gs), intrinsic water use efficiency (A/gs), and sub-stomatal concentration (Ci).
 Chamber and leaf temperatures are measured with a thermistor sensor.
 Some systems are also designed to control environmental conditions.

 A simple and general equation for Photosynthesis is: